grantbow/fit/FIT.md

     Subject    Name    Summary    Description

 Records of completed issues can be very valuable.
-Using tag_status_closed is recommended but other assumptions such as moving issues to another directory or deleting them may have other advantages or limitations.
+Using tag_Status_closed is recommended but other assumptions such as moving issues to another directory or deleting them may have other advantages or limitations.